sayande717/notes/topics/Operating-Systems.md

 1. **Progress**: If no process is executing in its critical section and some processes wish to enter their critical sections, then the selection of the next process to enter the critical section cannot be postponed indefinitely.
 In other words, progress ensures that processes do not remain indefinitely blocked, allowing eventual entry into their critical sections.
 This happens when the `Entry Section` of a program contains code that prevents other co-operative processes from executing, even at a time when the process itself is not in it's `Critical Section`.
 1. **Bounded Wait**: There exists a limit on the number of times that other processes are allowed to enter their critical sections after a process has made a request to enter its critical section and before that request is granted.
 This rule prevents a process from being indefinitely postponed in favor of other processes.
 1. **No dependency on hardware, specifications, etc.**: The solution to the synchronization problem should be applicable to a wide range of hardware and system configurations.
 It should not rely on specific assumptions about the speed of execution, number of processes, or other hardware-related characteristics.
 This ensures portability and generality of the synchronization mechanism.

+### Methods for achieving Process Synchronization
+#### Semaphore
+- A synchronization primitive used in concurrent programming to control access to shared resources.
+- It is an integer variable that can be accessed by multiple processes.
+- Provides two main operations: `P` (wait) and `V` (signal).
+- `P` operation decreases the value of the semaphore by 1 and blocks the process if the value becomes negative.
+- `V` operation increases the value of the semaphore by 1 and unblocks a waiting process if the value becomes non-negative.
+- Used to solve critical section problems and prevent race conditions.

+#### Monitor
+- A high-level synchronization construct that allows multiple threads to safely access shared resources.
+- Provides mutual exclusion and condition synchronization.
+- Ensures that only one thread can execute a monitor procedure at a time.
+- Allows threads to wait for a certain condition to be satisfied before proceeding.
+- Provides methods like `wait`, `signal`, and `broadcast` for thread coordination.
+- Simplifies the implementation of concurrent programs by encapsulating synchronization mechanisms.
+- Used to prevent data corruption and ensure thread safety.

 ### Solutions for achieving Process Synchronization
 #### LOCK variable